Classes and Workshops

 Mindfulness Meditations 101

 Mindfulness Meditations 101 is about supporting your journey into well-being and showing you how to be more present in life.
-You will be introduced to formal and informal practices that will open your awareness, allowing you to attend to what matters to you most in life.
+You will be introduced to formal and informal practices that will open your awareness, strengthen your focus and allow you to attend to what matters to you most.
+Mindfulness Meditation also promotes many benefits, as found by science, that can affect your all-around health: physical, mental, emotional and social.

-The class is experientially based, as we get you started right away.
-In this 4-week course, you will experience both informal (on-demand) and formal (meditation) mindfulness practices, and the following objectives:
+The class is experientially based, as we get you started right away in cultivating your inner wisdom and a healthier you.
+In this 4-week course, you will experience both informal (on-demand) and formal (meditation) mindfulness practices, and:

 - Learn about mindfulness meditation: what it is, how to do it, and the attitudes cultivated.